bbc/genie-starter-pack/docs/gameplay-components/gameplay-component.md

 Please supply unminified/unfobfuscated source code with a working build process.

+All paths everywhere in the project must be relative so that the project compiles on any machine.

+The game should not contain commented out code or TODOs.
+If something is marked as "TODO" then it either legitimately needs doing in which case the project isn't finished, or it's non-essential and should be removed.

+Libraries used should be versioned and not modified.
+Assets containing text/sentences/paragraphs should be avoided except for cases where single characters or digits are used (e.g. for titles).

+No assets or CSS should fail to load.

+The console should contain no console.log or errors from the game.
+It should also suppress any logs from libraries.

+The project shouldn't contain any hidden files (`.DS_STORE` or similar).

+The game must load in under 15 seconds when emulating the average 3G connection with custom 3G emulation.
+The throttling values should be set to: Throughput: 5120Kb/s (=5Mb/s), Latency: 64ms.

+The project should contain no unused files or backups, including:
+  * Unused files e.g. "test_level.js"
+  * Backups e.g. "loading.js.BU"
+  * Versioned files e.g. "boy_v2_final.png"
+  * Arbitrarily-named files e.g. "assets_dan.json"

 ## How do I get my build onto Children’s platforms?
 Every time a commit is made to the repository, our Jenkins job will build the game to our Children's Game Embed (CAGE) page.
 You will get email notifications with status reports on success/failure of any automated builds.
 In the event of a failure you should get an error report with debug information.